sinclairzx81/appex/readme.md

 <a name="response_methods" />
 ### response methods

-appex provides some utility methods for writing in http responses.
+appex provides some utility methods for writing http responses.

 note: if appex detects that express or connect middleware has already been applied to for any of the following response methods, appex will use those instead.